Understanding Dementia Care Finances

 The burden of these costs often leads families to question who pays for dementia care, as the financial responsibility can shift between various parties, including family members, insurance, and government programs.

-Impact of Dementia on Healthcare Budgets1
+Impact of Dementia on Healthcare Budgets

 The financial implications of dementia care significantly impact healthcare budgets.
 Medicaid, in particular, plays a critical role in covering care for individuals with Alzheimer’s and dementia.
 Coverage varies by state and is generally available to those with low income and limited resources.
 Medicaid often covers long-term nursing home stays and home- and community-based services (HCBS).